PacktPublishing/Software-Architecture-with-Cpp-2E/README.md

   <img src="pics/book_cover.jpg" height="200px" align="right" alt="book cover"/>
 </a>

-**Architect high-quality C++ applications using modern features and patterns, with expanded coverage of observability and cloud-native tooling, plus new content on monadic design techniques for modular C++ development.**
+**Architect high-quality software systems using modern C++ and architectural practices, with expanded coverage of observability and cloud-native tooling, plus new content on monadic design techniques for modular C++ development.**

 ### Key features